mikelgo/ngx-reactive-table/libs/ngx-reactive-table/README.md

 </ng-template>
 ```

-and assign it the according column:
+and assign it to the according column:

 ```typescript
 @Component({...})